-One of the big things we wanted to do on our recent haul out was to switch from ablative to hard bottom paint.
-We had always used hard paint on our previous boat, Que Tal, but had decided to use ablative on Barefoot Gal for a couple of reasons:
+We had always used hard paint on our first boat, Que Tal.
+But we decided to use ablative on our catamaran, Barefoot Gal, for a couple of reasons:

 - When we first bought Barefoot Gal, we thought we were only going to cruise six months a year.
 Ablative paint is still good when a boat is re-launched after being stored for several months; hard paint isn’t.